alex3165/express-fixturer/readme.md

 Express middleware that save the response payload (fixtures) of each http request against a hash and reply with those fixtures when you turn it into fixture mode.

+The name of the file is the hash created from the request so you get the right mocked data for each of your request.

 It should help you mocking endpoints so you don't have to bother updating fixtures.

 ## API